daniel-fv/daniel-fv.github.io/about.md

 With experience in networking, wireless networks, and cloud solutions, my goal is to discover new technologies that will allow companies to improve their overall productivity and operational efficiency.

+The purpose of this blog is to share information on my journey to Cloud Computing and Microsoft Azure.